 Councilwoman Janik taught math and science for nearly 10 years at both the middle school and high school level, including in the prestigious Cherry Creek School District outside of Denver.
 She also worked in programs benefiting under-resourced students through outreach programs in remote school districts, and as a tutor in the “No Child Left Behind” program.

 As a tireless community volunteer, she served on the managing and funding boards of two successful U.S. Swimming competitive youth teams in Denver for many years.
 She volunteered with the American Heart Association earning an award for community service.
 Upon arrival in Arizona, she volunteered for over six years at the Arizona Science Center, developing classes in Life Sciences and received three awards for her service.
 Additionally, she has served on various HOA boards in Chicago, Denver, and Scottsdale.

 She is the past Treasurer of Protect Our Preserve which ushered in the successful passage of Proposition 420, past President of the Board of the Coalition for Greater Scottsdale and served on the steering committee “For the Best Scottsdale”, advocating for the successful capital bond proposals supporting significant projects in Scottsdale.

 Of all her achievements, she is most proud of her role as a wife and mother.
-She and her husband, Joe, a pediatric surgeon (now retired), have been married for 48 years.
-They have three grown children, all physicians, and eight delightful grandchildren.
+She and her husband, Joe, a pediatric surgeon (now retired), have been married for 50 years.
+They have three grown children, all physicians, and nine delightful grandchildren.

 3939 N. Drinkwater Blvd.